Inspyro/Farada/readme.md

 # Farada
 ![main](https://raw.githubusercontent.com/Inspyro/Data/master/Farada/images/main.gif)
 Farada is short for Fast random data Generator.
-And it does exactly what it means.
+And it does exactly what it says.
   - Create random data with blazing fast performance
     - By using compiled LINQ expressions instead of reflection
     - By supporting and encouraging cpu-parallelization